-What professionals care for your health and well-being?
 If you are like most people, you probably have a primary care physician who gives you preventative care and is available when you are sick.
 You may have a specialized physician you see as well—an oncologist, endocrinologist, cardiologist, or Ob/Gyn.
-Many people also work with a nutritionist or a trainer at their gym to ensure that their physical health is supported by good exercising and eating habits.
+Many people also work with a nutritionist or a trainer at their gym to ensure that their physical health is supported by exercise and good eating habits.
 A few decades ago, the list may have ended here, but more and more, people are including a mental health professional as a part of their wellness plan.
 Life coaches, therapists, and counselors can often give people mental health care that supports their overall well-being.

-The life coaches, therapists, and counselors at Thriveworks Colorado Springs agree.
 People are whole beings.
 Their minds and bodies are interconnected.
 Just as physical health is a priority, so is mental health.
 Unfortunately, a negative stereotype once surrounded mental health care.
 People who saw a therapist or who struggled with mental illness were once labeled as weak.
 However, like the old cliché says, when we know better, we do better.
 People are learning more and more about how mental illness can strike anyone at any time, just as physical illness can.
 Reaching out for help is not a sign of weakness but of strength.
 Through counseling, therapy, or life coaching (even if you choose online therapy), many people are experiencing relief from their mental illness, personal growth, professional advancement, improved relationships, and more.
-At Thriveworks Colorado Springs, we love being a part of our clients’ journey toward healing and growth.
+At Thriveworks Counseling & Psychiatry Colorado Springs, we love being a part of our clients’ journey toward healing and growth.

 Mental Health Care and Life’s Challenges